 Why does rehearsal imagery help reduce performance-related tension and improve the quality of the task at hand?
 Stress can be generated by fear of the unknown, and by new demands and challenges.
 By imagining that you are really there, even if the actual details are unknown to you, you are familiarizing yourself with what might come, as well as how you see yourself in that situation.
 This strategy also reduces the element of surprise, which goes a long way when you want to reduce stress.
 Practice rehearsal imagery once or twice a day right up until your event.
 You can even tape record your description of the event and play it back, if that's easier.
 (Leave out the bathroom part.)
 If possible, make a site visit to where you will be competing.
 This can make the imagery that much more real.

 Other options include over-the-counter anti-diarrheal medications.
-A physician can prescribe an anti-anxiety medicine that can help, too.
+A health care provider may be able to prescribe an anti-anxiety medicine that can help, too.
 You may also find talking to a counselor about your anxiety to be helpful as well.

 You may also want to avoid certain foods before competition that might upset your stomach or make your symptoms worse such as excess caffeine, fatty foods, or dairy products.
 It may take some time to figure out which foods work best for you, but establishing a set routine and using rehearsal imagery before competition could help you cut down on stress and unwanted stomach jitters.